Grossmont High School: Grossmont Highschool NJROTC

+The Foothills Unit also participates in Community service and field trips are central, including visits to Naval Base San Diego for damage control training, the USS Howard, Marine Corps Recruit Depot ceremonies, San Diego Civic Center events, and Rosecrans National Cemetery for Memorial Day.
+Select cadets attend summer programs like Leadership Academy (at Irvine Ranch) or Sail Academy (in Coronado) for advanced training in leadership, teamwork, and sailing.

+The program culminates annually in events such as a formal Cadet Ball (with dinner and dancing), military inspections with parades, promotions, and ribbon awards.
+It is not a military recruiting tool but prioritizes personal development, teamwork, and citizenship.

+Throughout its history, the unit has earned recognition at local, regional, and Area Manager inspections.
+Cadets have received individual awards for academic excellence, leadership, military aptitude, community service, drill performance, physical fitness, and citizenship.
+The unit has also participated in annual military inspections and field meets with other NJROTC units throughout Southern California.

+In addition to competitive activities, the program organizes leadership development exercises, military heritage education, volunteer service, campus flag ceremonies, and participation in civic events.
+Cadets are encouraged to develop leadership skills through the unit's chain of command and by serving in staff and command positions.

 Traditions

 Commencement

 Commencement at Grossmont used to take place atop nearby Mt.
 Helix in an amphitheater constructed in the early part of the 20th century for Easter sunrise services.
 Graduation ceremonies were later moved to San Diego State University, and then to Grossmont's own Thomas Mullen Adams Stadium (Adams was the first American military officer killed during the Iraq War and a 1993 graduate).
 Awards granted each year at commencement include the Circle G Award, the Boy and Girl of the Year Award, and the Norman Freeman Award.